 But truth be told, I can see why a million dollar fast food shitbox would want some free money.
 In the long run, will anyone give a shit about shake shack?
 There are 1000 better substitutes and Shake Shack will fold, so why not prolong the ride if someone else is paying for gas?
 And if you live in New York- ANYWHERE in New York- and go to a Ruth Chris Steakhouse, you’re a complete dipshit.
 I’d be willing to bet residents in any other state know a better place for a steak than Chris as well.
 ANY other state.

-**I just randomly asked a neighbor if he wanted a steak would he go to the nearest Ruth Chris or somewhere else.
+**I just randomly asked a neighbor that if he wanted a steak would he go to the nearest Ruth Chris, or somewhere else?
 He chose Cliff’s Elbow Room in Mattituck NY, a roughly 2 hour drive from his home.
 He said the marinated Porterhouse is legendary.
 Is anything in Ruth Chris legendary, save for the stories that they make up about quality and character?**

 So million dollar companies at this time can be greedy without consequences.
 Legal, yet greedy.
-So what happens when a billion dollar company take small business money?
+Like women making $150,000 a year demanding child support.
+So what happens if a billion dollar company takes small business money?
 I mean, once an industry hits the billion dollar mark, they’re a full on legitimate industry.
 But a billion dollar FRANCHISE?
 Not an industry, but a fractional part of a multi billion dollar industry?
 Taking money as a billion dollar franchise may be the most insulting fuck you of all.
 And you want to know what?
 A BILLION DOLLAR FRANCHISE TOOK SBA MONEY.

 In an economy that basically is facing the second Great Depression- how we got here is an article not for a sports blog- for a $4 billion dollar franchise to take $4.6 million dollars is like Mike Tyson punching a 3rd grader for the change from his lunch money.